kubernetes-hy/kubernetes-hy.github.io/data/part-5/3-service-mesh.md

 Here we see the "vote-bot" deployment that automatically generates traffic.
 The README tells us that it votes Donut 🍩 15% of the time and the rest randomly.

-Since it already has a service we're only missing an ingress.
+Since it already has a service, we're only missing an ingress.

 **ingress.yaml**
 ```yaml